 The calculation depends on factors such as:

 All this guides the calculation of your future lost income or loss of earning capacity.

 Past medical bills and lost wages can be calculated with a fair amount of accuracy.
 However, future medical costs, future lost wages, and loss of earning capacity are much more difficult – and can involve considerable dispute and litigation.
 So, not only do you need the help of experienced personal injury attorneys, but you also need your attorneys’ help in hiring the right experts to formulate a reasonable estimate of future damages.
-These experts can be the difference in getting adequate compensation for your economic damages due to another’s negligence.
+The Sweeney Merrigan Personal Injury Lawyers can be the difference in getting adequate compensation for your economic damages due to another’s negligence.